Posted on: 17-12-2014 in Financial Planning

 Not getting into debt is good to start with, but in the long run, it’s not enough.
 Don’t forget to regularly save a certain portion (at least 10%) of your income.
 A budget helps make sure that you always put money aside for emergencies and retirement.

 4. … I’ve always been bad at maths

 The less comfortable you are with numbers, the more you need a budget because the more likely you are to make poor financial decisions.
 Luckily, there is plenty of free, simple and user-friendly software that will do the mathematics for you.

 5. … I don’t have time

-The few minutes that you spend on your budget will probably have higher financial impact than anything else you do, including your job.
-It might take more time in the beginning, but becomes very quick once you have developed a routine.
+The few minutes that you spend on your budget will probably have a higher financial impact than anything else you do, including your job.
+It might take more time in the beginning but becomes very quick once you have developed a routine.

 I don’t want to do a budget, because…

 Yes, there are other things more important than money.
 However, unless you live completely isolated from civilization, you need money for survival.
 A budget is just one of those things to do even when we don’t like them.

 7. … I don’t want to look like I am obsessed with money